Strategic Defence of the Parity Accord

 The Outcome

-A referendum framed as an evaluation of constitutional models: existing arrangements versus a defined, treaty-anchored, parity-based federal framework.
+A referendum is framed as an evaluation of constitutional models: existing arrangements versus a defined, treaty-anchored, parity-based federal framework.
 In this setting, uncertainty no longer functions as the status quo’s primary advantage.

 The Risk of Inaction